 All HubSpot hosted websites include IPv6 addresses so they can be natively accessed over IPv6.

-HubSpot automatically minifies (removes unnecessary spaces and line breaks) and combines all of the included CSS files on a page into one CSS file.
-This results in minimal HTTP requests and the speediest delivery and parsing of CSS on your website.
+HubSpot automatically minifies (removes unnecessary spaces and line breaks) all of the included CSS files on a page.
+Additionally if you use HubL includes to combine CSS files it will perform that combination on HubSpot's end.
+This results in minimal HTTP requests and the speedy delivery and parsing of CSS on your website.

-Lastly, the combined CSS file is sent using HTTP/2 Push, which means that browsers can start downloading all the CSS it needs even before the page’s HTML has finished loading.
+Lastly, the CSS files are sent using HTTP/2 Push, which means that browsers can start downloading all the CSS it needs even before the page’s HTML has finished loading.

-NOTE: Every time you update your CSS files, we need to re-minify and combine the CSS files on a page, so there will be a short period before you see the combined-css version of your CSS files being served on live pages.
+NOTE: Every time you update your CSS files, we need to re-minify and combine the CSS files with HubL includes on a page, so there will be a short period before you see the combined-css version of your CSS files being served on live pages.
 Syntax errors can prevent us from being able to minify and combine your CSS files.
-Updates to external CSS files will not updated combined-css files.
-Currently, pages with inline CSS will not have their CSS files combined.
+Updates to external CSS files will not update combined-css files.

 Browser and server caching